-

 Household hints

 I was always a sucker for household hints.
-A crumbling neem leaf in an old tome took me back to the summer afternoons of long ago when it all began.
-While the household snoozed, I tiptoed into the study and quietly extracted a battered blue cardboard file.
-Bulging with old magazine and newspaper clippings and…
+Or hacks, as they call them now.
+A shower of crumbling neem leaves in an old tome took me back to the summer afternoons of long ago when it all began.
+To a battered blue cardboard file bulging with newspaper and magazine clippings which I had discovered…

 -